at-internet/atinternet-js-smarttag-viewability/README.md

 # Viewability for AT Internet JavaScript SmartTag

-This plugin allows you to measure which element on the page were actually seen by the browser, just by adding an attribute to your elements.
+This plugin allows you to measure which elements on the page were actually seen by the browser, just by adding an attribute to your elements.

 ## Content